Internal communication is no longer a support function — it’s a business advantage.

 • Employee retention

-The scope of IC function can span from disseminating organizational information to turning employees into better communicators both internally and externally.
+The scope of the Internal Comms function can span from disseminating organizational information to turning employees into better communicators both internally and externally.

 However, your internal communication has a direct impact on your business’s health.